Sam Fender appears to delete Johnny Depp Instagram post amid backlash

 Some fans said they were particularly disappointed because Fender’s 2021 hit, “Seventeen Going Under”, has been used by victims of abuse on TikTok to tell their stories of mistreatment.

-“Sam Fender’s song literally went viral on TikTok because survivors were using it to tell their stories and now he’s hanging out with your man celebrating his verdict. it just makes me sick tbh,” one person wrote on Twitter.

-Another wrote: “Regardless of what he may or may not have done, Depp's become a figurehead in a toxic misogynistic fervour.
+“Regardless of what he may or may not have done, Depp's become a figurehead in a toxic misogynistic fervour,” wrote another.

 Enjoy unlimited access to 70 million ad-free songs and podcasts with Amazon Music Sign up now for a 30-day free trialSign up